-Vineyard Wind LLC is an offshore wind development company seeking to build the first large-scale offshore wind energy project in the US, to be located 14 miles south of Martha’s Vineyard.
-Vineyard Wind, based in New Bedford, Massachusetts, is 50% owned by funds of Copenhagen Infrastructure Partners and 50% by Avangrid Renewables
+Vineyard Wind is permitting and designing the first large-scale offshore wind energy project in the United States, to be located 14 miles south of Martha’s Vineyard.

 LARS THAANING PEDERSEN

 Lars Thaaning Pedersen, CEO, has been involved in the financing, development, construction and operation of more than 10 offshore wind farms in Europe, and he has held various executive positions at DONG Energy until 2014.

 Mr. Pedersen joined CIP in 2014 and is now Co-CEO of Copenhagen Offshore Partners, a company focused on the development of offshore wind projects to suit the investment profile of infrastructure funds managed by Copenhagen Infrastructure Partners (CIP).